Debt crisis hits demand for euro as reserve currency

 "The persistent fragmentation of the euro area financial system is one of the main underlying causes of these developments, as it affects the depth and liquidity of euro area capital markets."

-The report added, however, that some indicators pointed to improvement in the second half of last year after the ECB announced its yet-to-be-activated bond-buying programme, known as Outright Monetary Transactions (OMT).
+The report added, however, that some indicators pointed to improvement in the second half of last year after the ECB announced its yet-to-be-activated bond-buying program, known as Outright Monetary Transactions (OMT).

 It cited a survey of 60 central banks conducted early this year, in which 89 percent of respondents indicated that this announcement had alleviated their concerns about the euro.